Qatar Country Commercial Guide

 Labeling and marking requirements are compulsory for any products exported to Qatar.
 Labels must either be in Arabic only, or bilingual with Arabic as the second language.
 Labels must be applied prior to transportation.
 Production and expiration dates are required to be on all original food labels.

-Corruption in Qatar does not generally affect business.
-Qatar ranks 40th in the world on Transparency International’s 2022 Corruption Perceptions Index, with a score of 58/100 (with 100 being very transparent and 0 being very corrupt).
-While Qatar’s score reflects slightly less transparency than businesses can expect to find in the United States (69/100), Qatar has the third-most transparent score in the Middle East/North Africa region.
+Personal Connections: Corruption in Qatar does not generally affect business.
+Qatar ranks 40th in the world on Transparency International’s 2023 Corruption Perceptions Index, with a score of 58/100 (with 100 being very transparent and 0 being very corrupt).
+While Qatar’s score reflects less transparency than businesses can expect to find in the United States (69/100), Qatar has the third-most transparent score in the Middle East/North Africa region.
 However, with a very small population of Qatari nationals, the power of personal connections in Qatar plays a major role in the local business culture.
-Companies need to be very cognizant in selecting the right local partner.
+Companies need to be cognizant in selecting the right local partner.
 If companies opt not to open a local office, they should travel regularly to the market to ensure they maintain the necessary connections to succeed.